Oral health in old age

 Dental anxiety in adults from the dental personnel’s perspective, a PhD-project

-Generally the assessment of the patient’s anxiety level is done by the gut feeling of the dental personnel but it is important that the assessment is accurate to enable the correct treatment to the patient.
-This is further accentuated when it comes to the elderly patient, where sight and hearing problems as well as both functional and cognitive limitations are obstacles for mutual conversation and understanding.
-By tradition or other non-known reasons, dental personnel seldom consider that an elderly patient’s behavior, lack of cooperation or lost dental contacts may originate from dental anxiety.
+Generally the assessment of a patient’s anxiety level is done by the gut feeling of the dental personnel but it is important that the assessment is accurate to enable a correct treatment of the patient.
+This is further accentuated when it comes to the older patient, where sight and hearing problems as well as both functional and cognitive variations could be obstacles for mutual conversation and understanding.
+By tradition or other non-known reasons, dental personnel seldom consider that an older patient’s behavior, lack of cooperation or lost dental contacts may originate from dental anxiety.

-The project aims to evaluate dental personnel´s ability to assess dental anxiety, to determine which factors affect the assessment and to evaluate a new system for measuring dental anxiety in the clinical setting.
+The project aims to evaluate dental personnel´s ability to assess dental anxiety, to determine which factors affect the assessment and to translate/validate an exciting international scale for measuring dental anxiety in the clinical setting.

 Group members